There is no doubt you want to reach your goals.

 Chances are, your goal consists of many smaller parts.

-And all of those parts have to be fulfilled so you could triumphally proclaim “Goal achieved!”.
+And all of those parts have to be fulfilled so you can triumphally proclaim “Goal achieved!”.

 Instead of focusing on the end goal (which will probably make you feel pressured all the time, or feel like you’re not getting anywhere), switch to focusing on those smaller parts (and completing them).